 - Point to a picture or object when it's named for him

 If the parent or caregiver of a 2-year-old notices that he or she isn't doing all of these things, they should call their doctor for an evaluation.
 The child may not have an ASD.
 But any time children aren't meeting milestones, they deserve a closer look.

 Right now, there is no cure for an ASD and no one treatment approach that is right for every person.
 However, there are many ways to help people with ASDs.

 Experts agree that the earlier a child is identified, the better.
 They also agree that a structured program that specializes in ASDs can make a difference for many.
 The most widely accepted — and best studied — form of treatment is "behavioral management," in which desirable behaviors (such as better communication and social interactions) are reinforced and less desirable ones (such as tantrums or repetitive behaviors) are reduced.
 The best programs teach children communication and social skills using simple steps and lots of positive reinforcement, and get parents involved.

 There are other treatment approaches as well, including diets and medications.
 Some of these have been studied more than others.
-The Autism Society of America and the National Institute for Mental Health (NIMH) suggest that parents evaluate any possible treatment option or program very carefully by asking lots of questions.
+Parents should talk with their child's doctor before choosing any treatment option.

 With treatment, patience and love, people with ASDs can lead happy, meaningful lives.
 The sooner we stop letting the word "autism" scare us and educate ourselves about the signs of an ASD, the sooner we can make a difference.